ginstrom/paladin-novel/manuscript/chapter-06.md

 "We thought..."
 Aerin began, then stopped, shaking her head.
 "You were gone so long."

 "Blackwater is death," Gond concluded, settling heavily beside their small fire.
 His ankle throbbed, and exhaustion weighed on his shoulders like a lead cloak.
 "They've doubled our bounty.
 Guards are searching every building, questioning every merchant.
-And they have Ash."
+And they have the horse."

 Pell's eyebrow arched.
 "What?
 How?"